Transportation in Colombia

 Cab at airport

-The first encounter with Colombian cabs, you’ll probably have after arriving at the airport.
-From the various airports, cab transportation is usually well arranged.
-You can order a cab there at a “kiosk” or other central point, where you will hear the price right away.
-Also mention this price to the driver when you board, to avoid any ambiguity.
+The first encounter with Colombian cabs, you probably have after arriving at the airport.
+From the various airports, cab transportation is usually well organized.
+You can order a cab at a “kiosk” or other central point, where you will immediately hear what the price is.
+Also mention this price to the driver when you get in, to avoid any ambiguity.
 By catching a cab at such a central point, you also know that you are getting into a safe cab.

 Pre-booked private transfer

 We personally like this option, especially if you arrive late at the airport.
-The driver is waiting for you in the arrival hall, there is no unnecessary delay, and you don’t have to settle anything.
-It is more expensive than an airport cab, but we think it is well worth it.
+The driver is waiting for you in the arrival hall, there is no unnecessary delay and you don’t have to pay anything.
+It is more expensive than an airport cab, but we think it is definitely worth it.

 Cab apps in major cities